-- In [23] we revisit and extend the Riccati theory, unifying continuous-time linear-quadratic optimal permanent and sampled-data control problems, in finite and infinite time horizons.
-In a nutshell, we prove that: when the time horizon T tends to +∞, one passes from the Sampled-Data Difference Riccati Equation (SD-DRE) to the Sampled-Data Algebraic Riccati Equation (SD-ARE), and from the Permanent Differential Riccati Equation (P-DRE) to the Permanent Algebraic Riccati Equation (P-ARE); when the maximal step of the time partition Δ tends to 0, one passes from (SD-DRE) to (P-DRE) to (P-DRE), and from (SD-ARE) to (P-ARE).
+- In [22] we revisit and extend the Riccati theory, unifying continuous-time linear-quadratic optimal permanent and sampled-data control problems, in finite and infinite time horizons.
+In a nutshell, we prove that: when the time horizon T tends to +∞, one passes from the Sampled-Data Difference Riccati Equation (SD-DRE) to the Sampled-Data Algebraic Riccati Equation (SD-ARE), and from the Permanent Differential Riccati Equation (P-DRE) to the Permanent Algebraic Riccati Equation (P-ARE); when the maximal step of the time partition Δ tends to 0, one passes from (SD-DRE) to (P-DRE) to (P-DRE), and from (SD-ARE).
 Our notations and analysis provide a unified framework in order to settle all corresponding results. - The turnpike phenomenon stipulates that the solution of an optimal control problem in large time, remains essentially close to a steady-state of the dynamics, itself being the optimal solution of an associated static optimal control problem.
 Under general assumptions, it is known that not only the optimal state and the optimal control, but also the adjoint state coming from the application of the Pontryagin maximum principle, are exponentially close to a steady-state, except at the beginning and at the end of the time frame.
 In such results, the turnpike set is a singleton, which is a steady-state.
-In [71] we establish a turnpike result for finite-dimensional optimal control problems in which some of the coordinates evolve in a monotone way, and some others are partial steady-states of the dynamics.
-We prove that the discrepancy between the optimal trajectory and the turnpike set is then linear, but not exponential: we thus speak of a linear turnpike theorem. - An extension of the bi-level optimization for the energy management of hybrid electric vehicles (HEVs) proposed in [61] to the eco-routing problem is presented in [40].
-Using the knowledge of traffic conditions over the entire road network, we search both the optimal path and state of charge trajectory.
-This problem results in finding the shortest path on a weighted graph whose nodes are (position, state of charge) pairs for the vehicle, the edge cost being evaluated thanks to the cost maps from optimization at the 'micro' level of a bi-level decomposition.
-The error due to the discretization of the state of charge is proven to be linear if the cost maps are Lipschitz.
-The classical A algorithm is used to solve the problem, with a heuristic based on a lower bound of the energy needed to complete the travel.
-The eco-routing method is validated by numerical simulations and compared to the fastest path on a synthetic road network. - In [41] we study a driftless system on a three-dimensional manifold driven by two scalar controls.
-We assume that each scalar control has an independent bound on its modulus and we prove that, locally around every point where the controlled vector fields satisfy some suitable nondegeneracy Lie bracket condition, every time-optimal trajectory has at most five bang or singular arcs.
-The result is obtained using first-and second-order necessary conditions for optimality. - In [53] we deal with the problem of approximating a scalar conservation law by a conservation law with nonlocal flux.
-As convolution kernel in the nonlocal flux, we consider an exponential-type approximation of the Dirac distribution.
-This enables us to obtain a total variation bound on the nonlocal term.
-By using this, we prove that the (unique) weak solution of the nonlocal problem converges strongly in $C(L^1{loc})$ to the entropy solution of the local conservation law.
-We conclude with several numerical illustrations which underline the main results and, in particular, the difference between the solution and the nonlocal term.
+In [68] we establish a turnpike result for finite-dimensional optimal control problems in which some of the coordinates evolve in a monotone way, and some others are partial steady-states of the dynamics.
+We prove that the discrepancy between the optimal trajectory and the turnpike set is then linear, but not exponential: we thus speak of a linear turnpike theorem.
+See also [46] for shape turnpike results.